APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

 ## Why Moostodon?

-One of the curious aspects of the CADL name is that many people hear 'cattle' when they hear the name.
+One of the curious aspects of the CADL name is that many people hear 'cattle' when they first hear the name.
 In keeping with the bovine theme and a certain amount Canadian influence, Moostodon seemed like suitably silly name for this sample.

 ## State of the union